microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Copy-PowerBITile.md

 ```

 ### -TileId
-The id of the tile that should be copied
+The ID of the tile that should be copied

 ```yaml
 Type: String